Agridence/public-docs/docs/SCP FAQ/FAQ.md

 **7. How do I track my suppliers' responses when they have submitted the form to me?**

-User organisation that have added their supplier list will have their own dashboard to track their suppliers' (both member and non-member) submissions.
+Members that have added to their supplier list will have their own dashboard to track their suppliers' (both member and non-member) submissions.
 Suppliers' submissions will be consolidated in the dashboard and they can download a single CSV file containing their processors' responses.

 **8. After submitting the form, can I make amendments to the form?**